avinetworks/owasp-crs-technical-discussion/language-draft.md

 ## Examples ##

-This sections contain examples on how to express some more complicated modsecurity rules in the new language:
+This sections contain examples on how to express some more complicated ModSecurity rules in the new language:

 ### Multiple extraction steps ###